Skip to main content

 Warm Homes Agency

-We applaud the £1.5bn allocated to set up the new Warm Homes Agency and its ambition to simplify scheme delivery, improve consumer protections and provide information and advice to households.
-Consumers must be able to buy with confidence.
+We applaud the £1.5b allocated to set up the new Warm Homes Agency and its ambition to simplify scheme delivery, improve consumer protections and provide information and advice to households.

-In designing the new Warm Homes Fund, it’s essential that lessons are learnt from the Green Homes Grant, which the NAO found cost £1,000 per home to deliver.
-The Agency will need to ensure that householders receive high quality impartial advice about the measures they plan to install, receive checks on the installation to ensure it is fitted correctly, and receive advice once the measures have been installed – ensuring they get the most from their new technologies and can access the cheapest tariff available to them.
+In designing the new Warm Homes Fund, it’s essential that lessons are learnt from the Green Homes Grant, which the National Audit Office (NAO) found cost £1,000 per home to deliver.
+The Warm Homes Agency will need to ensure that householders receive high-quality impartial advice about the measures they plan to install, receive checks on the installation to ensure it is fitted correctly, and receive advice once the measures have been installed.
+This will ensure they get the most from their new technologies and can access the cheapest tariff available to them.

 We know centralised advice provided through a national online and phone service, as set out in the plan, is far from sufficient to underpin scheme delivery and build consumer trust.